 Pursuant to our ongoing focus on workplace safety, we continue to engage with industry groups, provide in-depth training on safety compliance, policies and work practices, and maintain a robust personal protective equipment program in adherence with the latest Occupational Safety and Health Administration's (OSHA) regulations.
-In 2017, our risk mitigation efforts included updating the Administrative Safety & Health (ASH) Manual, which incorporates OSHA regulations into internal policies and procedures for maintaining compliance.
-We also underwent an extensive safety assessment from a third party to identify any potential gaps between Georgia Transmission work practices and OSHA's Electric Power Standards.
-Recommendations from the assessment are being implemented to further strengthen our dedication to safety compliance.
+In 2018, our risk mitigation efforts included updating the Administrative Safety & Health (ASH) Manual, which incorporates OSHA regulations into internal policies and procedures for maintaining compliance.
+We also participated in two safety observations in 2018, the Rural Electric Safety Achievement Program (RESAP) and the Electric Cooperative Safety Accreditation Program (ECSAP) of Georgia.
+We received strong performance scores in a majority of the selected categories under both observations.